Category Code: MD-ROQ-IMG Consult the IMG-2 md-roq-img2_english.pdf for this category Consult the IMG-4 md-roq-img4_english.pdf for this category

 - Applications submitted in this category are only considered for the given year and cannot be extended for additional years.

-- IMG applicants are not eligible to apply to the joint MDCM-PhD and MDCM-MBA programs, and will not be assigned to the Outaouais campus (2020).
+- IMG applicants are not eligible to apply to the joint MDCM-PhD program, and will not be assigned to the Outaouais campus (2021).